The biggest logistics challenge of a generation

 Logistics assumptions

-- We assume no wastage of vaccine at each hospital/vaccination centre i.e. in the case of the Pfizer vaccine, the hospital is able to administer each dose before it's been exposed to warmer than -70 C temperatures for a period of time that renders it unusable.
+• We assume no wastage of vaccine at each hospital/vaccination centre i.e. in the case of the Pfizer vaccine, the hospital is able to administer each dose before it's exposed to warmer than -70 C temperatures for a period of time that renders it unusable.